SHIMA0111/Marquetry/REPLACE_TO_RUST_ENGINE.md

   cross-device f16/bf16 parity is tolerance-based by design (gated by the Phase 5 per-dtype budgets).
 The Python engine never exposed f16/bf16, so this surface is new and carries no v0.3 compatibility contract.
+- **Gradient dtype policy:** a gradient always has the dtype of its tensor — this is both the v0.3 contract (pinned by `tests/test_bug_regressions.py::TestSoftmaxCrossEntropyGradDtype`, which exists because a backward pass once silently promoted f32 grads to f64) and the PyTorch invariant.
+Gradient accumulation (`grad = grad + new_grad`) runs in that dtype under the same per-op round-back rule, so long f16/bf16 accumulation chains can underflow — a documented limitation, not a bug. f32 master-weight mixed-precision training is a possible post-1.0 feature, never implicit behavior.
 - **Operator set:** a small primitive core (elementwise unary/binary, reductions, matmul, index/gather, shape ops, compare/select) with composite ops (softmax, layer-norm, GELU, …) defined by composition first, fused later only where profiling justifies it.
 - **Convolution:** im2col + GEMM everywhere initially (delegates the hard part to GEMM libraries, consistent with Principle #1). cuDNN (via cudarc) is the upgrade path on CUDA; MPSCNN on Metal.
+  Either switch is gated by the standing parity suites (see the §4 preamble rule on permanent suites).

 ### 3.2 Backend abstraction